hashicorp/terraform-provider-azuread/website/docs/d/user.html.markdown

 * `onpremises_sam_account_name` - The on premise sam account name of the Azure AD User.
 * `onpremises_user_principal_name` - The on premise user principal name of the Azure AD User.
 * `usage_location` - The usage location of the Azure AD User.
-* `immutable_id` - Associate federated domain user account with their Azure AD user object.
+* `immutable_id` - The value used to associate an on-premises Active Directory user account with their Azure AD user object.